Cold Weather and Arthritis

 If you focus on overcoming obstacles that stop you exercising in cold weather rather than just blaming the weather could be a helpful approach.
 Getting active can also help overcome a low mood for many people.

-So go get a head start on the cooler months by starting regular exercise now.
+So go get a head start on the cooler months by starting regular exercise now and making sure it joined by some healthy Tumeric Curcumin supplementation.